 “It’s the fact that our local doctors know the primary care doctors, we’re willing to work with the individual organization, the individual patient to collaborate on providing the best care,” said United Concierge Medicine CEO Keith Algozzine.
 “We’re trying to fill in the gaps … The real savings and the real quality comes from appropriate care at the appropriate place.”

-Telemedicine doesn’t just help manage patient load.
+Telemedicine doesn’t just help manage the patient load.
 By providing an electronic way to provide patient care, it reduces the frequency of in-house encounters, therefore saving time and costs.
 Less in-house patient encounters equate to reduced costs for everyone.
 Telemedicine also provides health care employees potential savings as they can spend more time at work.
 Employees, who by then have intimate knowledge of telemedicine, can use it themselves and with their families.

 Telemedicine, however, has not been adopted as quickly as many would like.
 United Concierge’s goal is to integrate telemedicine into the local Albany health care system.
-By contracting with local professionals who are familiar with the region’s hospitals, emergency rooms and primary care providers, they say it’ll be easier to refer patients for additional care.
+By contracting with local professionals who are familiar with the region’s hospitals, emergency rooms, and primary care providers, they say it’ll be easier to refer patients for additional care.

 Continued Growth with Telemedicine